Charleston, South Carolina

 Ben Silver.
 This was my Dad’s go-to source for ties when we lived in Charleston.
 The store itself is a delight for the eyes.
 If you’re on the hunt for the perfect tie for your groom/groomsmen, make a stop here. / 149 King St, Charleston, SC 29401

 Dulles Designs.
-We stumbled upon this darling little stationery shop and I went a little Instagram crazy, sharing the beautiful custom invitations and more.
-It just doesn’t get better than this. / 89 Church St, Charleston, SC 29401
+We stumbled upon this darling little stationery shop and I fell in love. / 89 Church St, Charleston, SC 29401

 Magnolia Gardens + Audubon Swamp.
 It’s sort of hard to imagine places this beautiful exist … still and mysterious swamps surrounding idyllic plantations with some of the most marvelous gardens you ever did see.
 If you’ve never been, do try to squeeze a plantation tour into your itin.
 This is my favorite but there are plenty of others to see, too.
 Middleton and Drayton are very lovely, as well. / 3550 Ashley River Rd, Charleston, SC 29414